HC.SVNT.DRACONES

 The Deputy Chief absconded after recklessly ordering the old hag locked in leg irons—an outrage for which his pale and shaken replacement found it prudent to offer the most heartfelt regrets.
 The old hag settled for the empty residence of the former First Assistant and a modest annuity.

-Slightly flushed, the elderly gentleman resumed his seat near the door.
+Slightly flushed, the elderly gentleman took a seat near the door.

 And then came the swindle.

-W Regis had no cause to doubt the Honourable Chief of Staff when he personally undertook to pass off the painted, puffed-up daughter of a local discount merchant as Rupert's own choice of bride: W Regis wouldn't be in a position to evaluate her himself until the wedding.
+W Regis had no cause to doubt the Honourable Chief of Staff when he tried to pass off the painted, puffed-up daughter of a local discount merchant as Rupert’s own choice of bride: he wouldn’t be in a position to evaluate her until the wedding.

-It was a curious thing, however, when the woman's father (evincing not the least concern for the hooded figure in the wheelchair) sauntered unannounced into the private chambers the Chief of Staff and unilaterally reopened negotiations over the price of his pride.
+It was a curious thing, however, when the woman’s father (evincing not the least concern for the hooded figure in the wheelchair) sauntered unannounced into the private chambers of the Chief of Staff and unilaterally reopened negotiations over the price of his offspring.

-Instead, he took a seat and crossed his arms defiantly.
+Instead, the man took a seat and crossed his arms defiantly.

 Lulu shook her head: the Chief himself had to shake his head at the impertinence of it all.

-Without a word, he reached into the pouch and extracted one of its treasures, holding it up to the man for inspection—very nearly pressing it into his poxy nose—before releasing it, with a heavy splash, into the coin slot of the strongbox in his drawer.
+Without a word, he reached into the pouch and extracted one of its treasures, holding it up to the man for inspection—very nearly pressing it into his poxy nose—before letting it go, with a heavy splash, into the coin slot of the strongbox in his drawer.

 At last the man found voice enough to utter a sharp, panicked cry, and before the Chief could reach back in again he snatched the pouch away and fled the room, a secretary scurrying after with his receipt.